-It's an apt name — the Earth Systems Research Laboratory at NOAA describes them as "... relatively narrow regions in the atmosphere that are responsible for most of the horizontal transport of water vapor outside of the tropics.
+The Earth Systems Research Laboratory at NOAA describes ARs as "relatively narrow regions in the atmosphere that are responsible for most of the horizontal transport of water vapor outside of the tropics.
 While ARs come in many shapes and sizes, those that contain the largest amounts of water vapor, the strongest winds, and stall over watersheds vulnerable to flooding, can create extreme rainfall and floods."

-While most of these rivers are weak, when they're not, they can wreak havoc — and that's exactly what's happening in California.
+While most of these rivers are weak, when they're not, they can wreak havoc — and that's exactly what happened in California recently.

-These rivers can act like their terrestrial cousins, flowing at a regular (or reduced) rate, or getting into extreme events, like the one going on right now.
+These rivers can act like their terrestrial cousins, flowing at a regular (or reduced) rate, or getting into extreme events.
 A strong AR can move 7.5 to 15 times as much water as the average flow on the Mississippi.

 But where the precipitation falls as snow, that contributes to the snowpack, which has been light for the last several years — an extra-thick snowpack in the Sierra Nevada mountains means more water come spring and summer as those snows melt slowly.
 (But if melting happens fast, that can cause flooding too.)

-This current storm system has seen plenty of flooding in areas where the precipitation has come down as rain, some of it extreme, as in the Truckee River in Nevada, which overflowed into Reno.
-And trees are down everywhere (including a 1,000-year-old redwood.)
+The recent storm system brought flooding in areas where the precipitation came down as rain, some of it extreme, as in the Truckee River in Nevada, which overflowed into Reno.
+And trees were down everywhere (including a 1,000-year-old redwood).

 The term atmospheric river has only been around since 1998, when MIT researchers coined the term to help people understand the concept of vast amounts of water vapor travels on four-to-five narrow bands of the atmosphere.
-It's a sort of magical and terrifying vision, of rivers of water just above all our heads — but it does help me understand where all this water is coming from.
+It's a sort of magical and terrifying vision, of rivers of water just above all our heads.